Similes — Definition and Examples

 Many poets use similes to add imagery and depth without increasing length.

-An example is found in the poem "Twinkle, Twinkle Little Star" by Jan Taylor.
-In this poem, the star is said to be "...like a dimond in the sky," comparing the star to a diamond.
+A famous simile example is found in the poem "Twinkle, Twinkle Little Star" by Jan Taylor.
+In this poem, the star is said to be "...like a diamond in the sky," comparing the star to a diamond.

 Simile and metaphors are similar.
 A metaphor is a literary device authors use either to make a direct comparison between two objects, ideas, or actions or to imply a similarity between the two.
 While a simile also provides a comparison, it uses the words "like" or "as."